dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-materials.md

 Three.js is a project in which the version number matters a whole lot.
 Older posts on three.js often contain examples that will break on newer revisions and vise versa.
 In most of these posts I have been sticking to [three.js 0.91.0 (r91)](https://github.com/mrdoob/three.js/tree/r91)

+## The Material base Class

+All materials inherit from the [Material base class](https://threejs.org/docs/index.html#api/materials/Material).
+This base class contains a lot of properties some of which are superseded by prosperities in a certain material.
+I will not be getting into the Base class in detail here, as I still need to write more demos with many of the properties.
+Also This post is going to be pretty lengthly to begin with anyway.

 ## Mesh Materials

-The most use materials should be the ones that are used with a Mesh to bring style to the faces of a shape.
+The most used materials should be the ones that are used with a Mesh to bring style to the faces of a shape.
 This will be a brief overview of all of these materials and what makes each of theme special.

 ### Mesh Basic Material